2022 U-15 Baseball World Cup

 The 2022 U-15 Baseball World Cup or the V U-15 Baseball World Cup was an under-15 international baseball competition held in Sonora, Mexico from August 26 to September 4, 2022.

 The United States won their second consecutive and overall seventh title, after defeated Cuba 4–3 in final.

+Teams

+The following 13 teams qualified for the tournament.